texfaq/texfaq.github.io/FAQ-graphicspath.md

 on a Unix system; on a Windows system the separator will be `;` rather than `:`.
-The `.` is there to ensure that the current directory is searched first; the trailing `:` says ''patch in the value of `TEXINPUTS` from your configuration file, here''.
+The `.` is there to ensure that the current directory is searched first; the trailing `:` says "patch in the value of `TEXINPUTS` from your configuration file, here".

 This method has the merit of efficiency ((La)TeX does _all_ of the searches, which is quick), but it's always clumsy and may prove